alu99/open-seats-checker/README.md

 # open-seats-checker
-Script that checks for and emails user when a seat opens up in a class at Maryland on `testudo.umd.edu`.
+Script that checks for and emails user when a seat opens up in a class at the University of Maryland on `testudo.umd.edu`.
 Scrapes the class search results page to check for open seats.

 The email used to send the notifications must be a Gmail.